Awesome Pregnancy Workouts for Every Trimester

 Fitness expert Katrina Scott knows a thing or two about working out while pregnant.
 The co-founder of Tone It Up, the mega-popular fitness brand, recently became a new mom herself—and she’s sharing pregnancy-safe exercises you can do in each trimester to stay strong and healthy.
+As always, if you have any specific questions or concerns, make sure to chat with your doctor and get the green light before getting started.

 When it comes to working out while pregnant, especially early on, time and energy are two of the biggest challenges.
 This first trimester workout is perfect to fit in a quick, energizing strength routine that’ll tone you up from head to toe.
 Do the following circuit two to three times, resting for 60 seconds (or as long as you need) between circuits.